SN 22.85. With Yamaka

 “Likewise, as an unlearned ordinary person—who has not seen the worthy people, the noble ones, and is unversed and untrained in their teachings—you regard form, sensation, perception, will, or consciousness to be, to be owned by, to be part of, or to contain a self.
 You do not understand form, sensation, perception, will, and consciousness—which are temporary—in line with reality: to be temporary.
 You do not understand form, sensation, perception, will, and consciousness—which are suffering—in line with reality: to be suffering.
 You do not understand form, sensation, perception, will, and consciousness—which are without a self—in line with reality: to be without a self.
 You do not understand form, sensation, perception, will, and consciousness—which are created—in line with reality: to be created.
 You do not understand form, sensation, perception, will, and consciousness—which are murderers—in line with reality: to be murderers.

-You are attracted towards form, take it up, and assume it to be your self.
-You are attracted towards sensation, perception, will, and consciousness, take them up, and assume them to be your self.
+You are attracted to form, take it up, and assume it to be your self.
+You are attracted tow sensation, perception, will, and consciousness, take them up, and assume them to be your self.
 Those five taken up aspects of existence, being attracted to and taken up, will lead to your long-lasting harm and suffering.

 But as a learned noble disciple—who has seen the worthy people, the noble ones, and is well-versed and trained in their teachings—you do not regard form, sensation, perception, will, or consciousness to be, to be owned by, to be part of, or to contain a self.
 You understand form, sensation, perception, will, and consciousness—which are temporary—in line with reality: to be temporary.
 You understand form, sensation, perception, will, and consciousness—which are suffering—in line with reality: to be suffering.
 You understand form, sensation, perception, will, and consciousness—which are without a self—in line with reality: to be without a self.
 You understand form, sensation, perception, will, and consciousness—which are created—in line with reality: to be created.
 You understand form, sensation, perception, will, and consciousness—which are murderers—in line with reality: to be murderers.

-You are not attracted towards form, take it up, and assume it to be your self.
-You are not attracted towards sensation, perception, will, and consciousness, take them up, and assume them to be your self.
+You aren’t attracted to form, don’t take it up, and don’t assume that it is your self.
+You aren’t attracted to feeling, perception, will, or consciousness, don’t take it up, and don’t assume that it is your self.
 Those five taken up aspects of existence, not being attracted to and taken up, will lead to your long-lasting well-being and happiness.”

-“Venerable Sariputta, this is what it’s like for those who have such compassionate and altruistic spiritual companions to advise and instruct them.
+“Venerable Sariputta, this is what it’s like for people to have compassionate and altruistic spiritual companions to advise and instruct them.
 Now I have heard the teaching explained by you, by no longer taking anything up, my mind is liberated from the defilements.”